-You will be asked to enter the name, title and affiliation of each person who will write a recommendation.
-Part Two of the application will ask you to enter the name and email information of your recommenders and will instruct you on how to submit requests to your recommenders.
+You will be asked to enter the name, title and affiliation of each person who will write a letter of recommendation.
+Part Two of the application requires that the names and email addresses of your recommenders be provided and instructions will be provided on how to submit requests to the letter writers.DOCUMENT UPLOADS

-In this section, you be asked to upload your essays and work samples.
-If you would like to change your document or work sample after you have uploaded it, simply upload the revised document or new work sample in the field you would like to replace.
+In this section, you will be asked to upload your essays and work samples.
+If you would like to change the document or work sample after it has been uploaded, simply upload the revised document in the field of the one you would like to replace.

 Projected Study Plan